Central Valley High School (Pennsylvania)

 Central Valley High School is a public high school in Center Township, Beaver County, Pennsylvania, United States.
-It is the only high school in the Central Valley School District (Pennsylvania).
+It is the only high school in the Central Valley School District.
 Athletic teams compete as the Central Valley Warriors in the Western Pennsylvania Interscholastic Athletic League.

+The High school resulted from the 2010 merger of Center High School and Monaca High School.